 Partner Jason Wilson is a member of the Board of Visitors of The National Judicial College, the foremost judicial education group in the United States.
 Partner Amelia Sargent is a member of the Executive Committee of California Lawyers for the Arts, a non-profit organization that provides legal services, training, and advocacy in support of equity and justice for the California creative community.

-Senior associate Kenneth Trujillo-Jamison serves on the boards of Inner City Law Center, a non-profit law firm that fights for housing and justice for low-income tenants, working-poor families, immigrants, people who are disabled or living with HIV/AIDS, and homeless veterans; and the Housing Rights Center, the nation’s largest non-profit civil rights organization dedicated to securing and promoting fair housing.
+Senior Associate Kenneth Trujillo-Jamison serves on the boards of the Los Angeles Copyright Society, a preeminent members-only organization of attorneys who practice in copyright, trademark, communications and related areas; Inner City Law Center, a non-profit law firm that fights for housing and justice for low-income tenants, working-poor families, immigrants, people who are disabled or living with HIV/AIDS, and homeless veterans; and the Housing Rights Center, the nation’s largest non-profit civil rights organization dedicated to securing and promoting fair housing.

 With the intent of advancing the visibility and leadership opportunities of diverse lawyers, our attorneys are members of several minority bar associations, including Japanese American Bar Association, South Asian Bar Association of Southern California, U.S.-Japan Council, and National Asian Pacific American Bar Association,

 Willenken lawyers are also involved in several diversity and inclusion affinity groups and associations, including California Minority Counsel Program, Leadership Council on Legal Diversity, Minority Corporate Counsel Association, and National Association of Minority and Women Owned Law Firms.